sooffia/T1A3-Terminal-Application/README.md

 Updating classes allows users to modify existing class details, with the program guiding them through the process step by step.
 Similarly, deleting classes is streamlined, ensuring users can efficiently remove unwanted classes from their schedule.

 Viewing the class schedule presents a comprehensive overview organized by days of the week, providing users with a clear snapshot of their classes and timings.
-Overall, the Class Schedule Manager terminal application embodies a user-centric design, robust functionality, and unwavering adherence to industry standards, offering a seamless experience for managing class schedules effectively.
+Overall, the class schedule terminal application embodies a user-centric design, robust functionality, and unwavering adherence to industry standards, offering a seamless experience for managing class schedules effectively.

 ## Features